Social Media Marketing

 Product demos come in different formats, so it’s up to you to decide which one suits your needs and fits the budget.
 Classic product demos present the item from every point of view, which resembles real-life pre-shopping experience.
 On the other hand, you can make product unpacking videos, how-to demos, tutorials, and animations.

-Shooting an excellent video without a script is almost impossible.
+Shooting an excellent video without a good video script is almost impossible.
 You need to create a plan of work, choose the right style, come up with a compelling story, and be careful not to exceed the budget.
-Jake Gardner, a content creator at Edugeeksclub, says scriptwriters have to focus on user experience:

 Average spectators expect you to impress them instantly, so make sure to start strongly.
 You need to give them the motive to keep watching your demo all the way until the end, but this is possible only if you show creativity within the first 10 to 15 seconds of the clip.